Bowral Tulip Festival 2026: Your Complete Guide To Dates, Tickets, And Tips

 Parking near the gardens

-Before driving to the event, you should note that there’s no dedicated event car park, so early arrival is recommended.
-You’ll find parking at Merrigang Street (opposite Corbett Gardens), near Station Street, and at the Coles car park on Wingecarribee Street.
-Some spots have time limits, so check signage before leaving your vehicle.
+Before driving to the event, you should note that there is no dedicated festival car park, so arriving early is recommended.
+Public parking may be available around Merrigang Street, opposite Corbett Gardens, along Station Street, and at the Coles car park on Wingecarribee Street.
+Some spaces have time limits, so check the parking signs before leaving your vehicle.

 Where to Stay During Tulip Time